LaisaCCAndrade/Note-form/README.md

 Usage
-1. Start the development server: npm start
+1. Start the development server: npm run dev

-2. Open the web browser and navigate to http://localhost:3000 to view the application.
+2. Open the web browser and navigate to http://localhost:5173/ to view the application.

 Features